jorgecarleitao/django-sphinxql/docs/indexes.rst

             Optional.
 Defining it automatically enables ranged-queries_.
             This integer defines the number of rows per query retrieved during indexing.
-It increases the number of queries during indexing, but reduces the amount of data transfer for each query.
+It increases the number of queries during indexing, but reduces the amount of data transfer on each query.

         In case you want to override Sphinx settings only to this particular index, you can also define the following class attributes: